Tommac1/xsd2xml/README.md

 ---

 ## 💎 Features

 - Generate XML files from XSD schema files
-- Lightweight and easy to use
+- Lightweight and easy to use, uses only `xmlschema` and `xml.etree`
 - Available as a local wheel package for now
 - Python 3.10+ compatible
 - Future support for PyPI upload

+## 🚧 TODO

+- Add more docstring to the project
+- pylint compliance
+- Add release workflow
+- Implement more tests

 ---